 As a guide, the percentage reductions, issued in January 2019, for retirements up to ten years early are shown in the table below.
 Where the number of years is not exact, the reduction percentages are adjusted accordingly.

+Table 2: Early payment reductions